SNAP Eligibility Calculator — Oregon

-What are the SNAP income limits in Oregon?
+What is the SNAP food stamps income limit for Oregon?

 How much can 1 person get in food stamps in Oregon?